Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/introduction.rst

 The left "list-tree"
    This part shows the action's channel "headers" and their hierarchy.
 Basically, there are:

-   - "Top-level" channels, which represent whole FCurve data-blocks (so there is one for *Object* one, one for *Shape* one, etc.).
+   - "Top-level" channels, which represent whole F-Curve data-blocks (so there is one for *Object* one, one for *Shape* one, etc.).
      They gather *all* keyframes defined in their underlying F-Curve data-block.
    - "Mid-level" channels, which seem currently to have no use